ibm-cloud-docs/openwhisk/openwhisk_actions.md

   Comparing the `start` and `end` time stamps in the activation record, you can see that this activation took slightly over 2 seconds to complete.

-### Using Actions to call an external API
+### Using actions to call an external API
 {: #openwhisk_apicall_action}

 The examples provided so far are self-contained JavaScript functions.
-You can also create an Action that calls an external API.
+You can also create an action that calls an external API.

 The following example invokes the NASA Astronomy Picture of the Day (APOD) service which provides a unique image of our universe every day.